bnm3k/rick_morty_challenge/README.md

 **How is Data Managed?**: The project used DuckDB for persistence.
 DuckDB is embeddable therefore there is no need to run a separate database.
-The DB stores both the data from Rick & Morty plus user-provided notes.
+The DB stores both the data from Rick & Morty.
 During initialization, all the data from the Rick & Morty is retrieved and stored in the DB.
 Therefore, during runtime, no additional requests are made to the Rick & Morty API.
-User notes are also stored in the database.
-Since we do not have user-account management (users cannot sign up/create accounts), storing the notes as is is a flaw and in future, this will be moved to client-side such as local storage on the browser.

 **When/How is Data Updated?**: as new Rick & Morty episodes are released, the data needs to be updated since we're caching it in the database rather than